temporalio/samples-python/activities_sticky_queues/README.md

 ### Running This Sample

-1. `temporal server start-dev` to start [Temporal Server](https://github.com/temporalio/cli/#installation).
-1. `poetry install` to install dependencies (if you haven't already as part of initialising the repo).
-1. `poetry run python worker.py` to start the Worker.
+To run, first see [README.md](../README.md) for prerequisites.
+Then, run the following from this directory to start the
-1. In another shell, `poetry run python starter.py` to initiate the Workflow.
+worker:

+    poetry run python worker.py

+This will start the worker.
+Then, in another terminal, run the following to execute the workflow:

+    poetry run python starter.py

 #### Example output: